MengWangScott/SI507-HW6/README.md

 ```
 * **How can you put your own name at the top where it currently says "A name"?
 Explain very briefly how to do so, and replace `A name` in the web page with your own name.**

-Just replace 'A name' with my own name in the function displayInformation() the heading is defined.
+Just replace 'A name' with my own name in the function displayInformation() where the heading is defined.

 * **What does the word `document` represent in this code?
 Explain briefly.**